Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

-The same analysis shown in Fig. \ref{fig:uni_neg} (a), has been performed by varying the different percentage $\eta$ of initially phase-locked oscillators.
-In particular we have calculated the time average value of the order parameter $R_1$ by following the protocol (II A), which has been adapted to take into account different initial states where only a percentage $\eta$ of the oscillators phases are set to the same value (see Fig. \ref{fig:uni_neg_vari_eta}).
-Irrespectively of the chosen $\eta$ value, the order parameter $R_1$ decreases smoothly with the control parameter and then, at $\lambda_1^{(D)}\lesssim 3$, it presents an abrupt jump to a higher value.
-The abrupt jump is observable in correspondence to smaller $\lambda_1^{(D)}$ values for decreasing $\eta$ while the value of $R_1$, reached after the jump, decreases for decreasing $\eta$.
-However, while for $\eta\geq 0.7$, the transition curve resembles the one obtained for the fully-locked initial system, for $\eta\leq 0.5$, the transition curve approaches the one obtained by following the protocol (I A).
-We can infer that, in the vanishing $\eta$ limit, the curve will be coincident with the one obtained by following the protocol (I A) and the jump at $\lambda_1^{(D)}$ will disappear.
+The same analysis to the one reported in the previous sub-section for protocol (IIA), has been performed here by varying the different percentage $\eta$ of initially phase-locked oscillators.
+In particular we have calculated the time average value of the order parameter $R_1$ by following protocol (II A), here adapted to take into account different initial states where only a percentage $\eta$ of the oscillators' phases are set to the same value.
+The results of these simulations, shown in Fig. \ref{fig:uni_neg_vari_eta} (a), reveal that, irrespectively of the chosen $\eta$ value, the order parameter $R_1$ decreases smoothly with the control parameter and then, almost at the same critical value, it presents an abrupt jump to a higher value.
+By decreasing $\eta$ the jump occurs at smaller and smaller $\lambda^{(\pi)}$-values while, at the same time, the entity of the jump in $R_1$ decreases.
 Finally the asynchronous regime is smoothly achieved at a $\lambda_1^{(PS)}$ value that increases for decreasing $\eta$.
+From the numerical data, we can infer that, in the vanishing $\eta$ limit, the curve will become continuous and coincident with the one obtained by following the protocol (I A), shown as a dashed cyan line in Fig. \ref{fig:uni_neg_vari_eta} (a).
+An interesting aspects is that, for $\eta < 1$, the two cluster states are always composed by oscillators with positive and negative $\{\omega_i\}$ before and after the transition, as shown in Fig. \ref{fig:uni_neg_vari_eta} (b-e).
+The main difference that we observe in the 2 clusters before and after the $\pi-$transition is that, once they reform, the distribution of the $\{\omega_i\}$ in each cluster does not cover any more a compact interval, but there are {\it holes} in the support of the distributions.

+It should be remarked that all the discontinuous transitions observed for finite $\eta$ are associated to the fact that the two clusters reach an anti-phase configuration, as we have verified by inspecting the time evolution of $R_1$ and $R_B$ at the transition value.